ialbluwi/11102-f25/lessons/encryption.md

 ### Message Integrity

 Alice wants to send a message to Bob.
-She does not care aout confidentiality, but she wants to ensure that Bob knows the message is really from her and has not been altered on the way to him by an attacker.
+She does not care about confidentiality, but she wants to ensure that Bob knows the message is really from her and has not been altered on the way to him by an attacker.
 What can she do?

-Alice can encrypt the messag with her **private** key.
-Anyone who receives the message can decrypt it using Alice's **public** key.
+Alice can encrypt (sign) the message with her **private** key.
+Anyone who receives the message can decrypt (verify) it using Alice's **public** key.
 If the decryption is successful, Bob can be sure that the message was indeed sent by Alice (since only Alice has her private key) and that it has not been altered (since any change to the message would result in a failed decryption).

+>{: .warning-title }
+> ⚠️ **Important Note**
+>
+> The above discussion is a simplified explanation to illustrate the basic concepts.
+In practice, integrity is not achieved by simply encrypting with the private key.
+Instead, techniques like digital signatures and hash functions are used to ensure message integrity and authenticity.

 ### Putting It All Together

 Alice can combine both confidentiality and integrity by doing the following:

 1. Encrypt the message with Bob's public key.
-2. Encrypt the resulting ciphertext with her private key.
+2. Encrypt (sign) the resulting ciphertext with her private key.

 When Bob receives the message, he can do the following:
-1. Decrypt the message with Alice's public key.
+1. Decrypt (verify) the message with Alice's public key.
 2. Decrypt the resulting ciphertext with his private key.

 This way, Bob can be sure that the message is confidential (only he can read it) and that it is authentic (it was sent by Alice and has not been altered).

+>{: .warning-title }
+> ⚠️ **Important Note**
+>
+> Again, the above is an oversimplified explanation to illustrate the basic concepts.

 ### A Note on Speed

 Public key cryptography is computationally intensive and slower than encryption methods that use shared secret keys (like the one-time pad).
 They use complex mathematical operations that require more processing power.

 In practice, public key cryptography is used not for encrypting large messages directly, but rather for securely exchanging a short shared secret key.
 Once both parties have established the shared secret key using public key cryptography, they can use faster encryption methods to encrypt and decrypt their messages using the shared secret key.